Growing Ficus Audrey: How To Care For Audrey Ficus Benghalensis Tree

 Ficus Audrey Care Instructions

-This Ficus has a spreading crown and grows 65’ – 98’ tall.
-When grown as a potted house plant indoor specimens reach 5′ – 10′ feet tall.
+This Ficus is a fast-growing tree with a spreading crown and grows 65’ – 98’ tall.
+When grown as a potted house plant, indoor specimens reach 5′ – 10′ feet tall.

-Ficus Audrey has a light colored trunk with velvet green leaves and pale leaf veins running through the leaves.
+Benghalensis Audrey has a light-colored trunk with white bark, velvet green leaves, and pale leaf veins running through the leaves.

-As it starts growing, the aerial roots are sent down to the ground, which quickly forms roots.
+As it grows, the aerial roots are sent down to the ground, quickly forming roots.

-The roots start becoming more vigorous and thicker rapidly.
+The roots rapidly start becoming more vigorous and thicker.

 Flowering and Fragrance

-The Banyan ficus does flower but the flower are insignificant.
+The Banyan ficus does flower, but the flower is insignificant.

-• Ficus plants don’t tolerate prolonged periods of low lights or direct sun.
-They revolt with leaf loss.
+- Ficus plants don’t tolerate prolonged periods of low light or direct sun.
+They revolt with leaf loss and foliage scorch.

-• It is essential to ensure the temperature stays above 60° degrees Fahrenheit (15° C).
+- Ensuring the temperature stays above 60° degrees Fahrenheit (15° C) is essential.

 Watering and Feeding